Macuyiko/cbc-msys2/README.md

 MSYS2 shell scripts to compile COIN-OR CBC for Windows platforms

 1. `download-prerequisites.sh`: Downloads CBC, CBC trunk, swigwin, and OpenBLAS (modify this script to change versions)
-2. `inflate-prerequisites.sh`: Extract and move prerequisites to separate source folder
+2. `inflate-prerequisites.sh`: Extract and move prerequisites to a separate source folder
 3. `compile-openblas`: Compile OpenBLAS
 4. `compile-cbc.sh`: Compile CBC (trunk or release) with or without OpenBLAS, in shared or static form.
 The former will produce DLLs
 5. `compile-jcbc.sh`: Compile jCbc with or without OpenBLAS, needs a statically compiled CBC